List of Farm to Market Roads in Texas (400–499): FM 445

 Farm to Market Road 445 (FM 445) is located in Victoria County, connecting US 77 to the community of McFaddin.
-It begins at US 77 and San Antonio River Road (north of its namesake) and travels east through a sparsely-populated brush-filled area of land.
+It begins at US 77 and San Antonio River Road (north of its namesake) and travels east.
 Upon crossing a Union Pacific railroad, the road enters McFaddin and continues past some houses and a post office.
 It ends at the intersection of McFadden Road and Cusham Road.
 The road was designated on July 9, 1945, along its current route.
 However, on May 23, 1951, the FM 445 designation was extended west from US 77 a distance of 2 mi bringing the length of the road to about 4.5 mi.
 The road was truncated to its original and current routing on December 17, 1952.